Past Performance

 Senior Project Manager → Associate Director, Public Sector Financial Services

-Sixteen years of continuous federal-advisory execution on HUD's FHA Office of Asset Sales as Senior Project Manager at Novad Management Consulting and Associate Director, Public Sector Financial Services at Guidehouse.
+Eighteen years of continuous federal-advisory execution on HUD's FHA Office of Asset Sales (2006–2024) as Senior Project Manager at Novad Management Consulting and Associate Director, Public Sector Financial Services at Guidehouse.
 Federal-grade engagement-management discipline directly applicable to PWS 3.6 Coordination & Reporting and PWS 3.7 Training & Handover.

 Prior employer: Novad Management Consulting → Guidehouse